 The most recent Pittsburgh Regional Quality of Life Survey by the University of Pittsburgh found that 68% of the residents in Allegheny County (where Pittsburgh is located) rated the region as either an excellent or very good place to live.

-Last July, SmartAsset looked at why Pittsburgh is becoming so popular with so many people:
+SmartAsset recently took a close look at Pittsburgh to learn why the Steel City is becoming so popular with so many people:

 Key Quality of Life Stats: